learn-co-students/objc-deploy-on-day-1-redux-ios-0916/README.md

 * If you're interested in the UI, poke around in the `UI` group in the Xcode project.
 The `Main.storyboard` file is where most of the layout stuff happens.
 Change some colors and fonts!
 Move some stuff around!
 We'll be diving into interface in a serious way shortly.

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/objc-deploy-on-day-1-redux' title='Deploy on Day 1 redux'>Deploy on Day 1 redux</a> on Learn.co and start learning to code for free.</p>

+<p class='util--hide'>View <a href='https://learn.co/lessons/objc-deploy-on-day-1-redux'>Deploy on Day 1 Redux</a> on Learn.co and start learning to code for free.</p>